Belgian units of measurement

 Before it adopted the metric system in 1816, the area that now constitutes Belgium used a number of units of measurement to measure different types of quantities including length, mass, and area.
-Since 1820, the International Metric System has been compulsory in Belgium.
-Initially, different names were used for units like metre, litre, kilogram, etc.
+Since 1820, the International System of Units has been compulsory in Belgium.
+When the metric system began to be used in Belgium, different names were used for some of its units.

-Pre-metric Units
+Pre-metric units

 Before 1820, different units were used in the area that now constitutes Belgium.
 Belgium became an independent country in 1830.

 Length

-Different units were used to measure length in Belgium.
 One perche was equal to 6.497 m.
 One pied was equal to 1/20 perche.

 Mass

 A number of units were used to measure mass in Belgium.
 One livre was equal to 489.5 g.
 Some other units are provided below: